Don’t be a victim of cyber criminals. Learn how to protect your computer from malware.

 If you’ve made a substantial investment in information technology, talk to an impartial advisor.
 People who sell the equipment might downplay the risks while people who sell cyber security might recommend more protection than is strictly necessary.
 No-one can guarantee that you won’t be hacked, but, like regular thieves, the majority of cyber criminals are opportunists.
 In most cases, all you need to do is convince them that they should move on to an easier target.

-Australian Government | Australian Cyber Security Centre
+Australian Government | Australian Cyber Security Centre (ACSC)

-The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together.
-It’s the hub for collaboration and information sharing to combat cyber security threats.
-ACSC provides timely information on how home internet users and small businesses can protect themselves from cyber security threats.
-They also help users reduce their risks of software vulnerabilities, online scams, malicious activities, and risky online behaviours.
+The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together in a single location.
+It’s the hub for private and public sector collaboration and information sharing to combat cyber security threats.
+ACSC provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities and risky online behaviours.

 Australian Government | ReportCyber

-ReportCyber is a secure reporting and referral service for cybercrime.
-These online incidents may be in breach of Australian law.
+ReportCyber is a secure reporting and referral service for cybercrime and online incidents which may be in breach of Australian law.
 The ReportCyber website provides a cybercrime reporting mechanism as well as helpful information about cybercrime.

 Australian Competition and Consumer Commission | Scamwatch